Team

 Danny Williams

 Danny Williams is the Assets and Facilities Manager for the Georgia Film Academy.
-Danny joined the GFA in August of 2018.
+Danny joined the GFA in August 2018.
 Danny is a US Army Veteran and comes with experience in general management and logistics.
 Danny works to ensure that the operational and logistical needs of the GFA Staff and students alike are met for a successful learning and teaching experience.

 Manager of Consortial Services